 Early European Decoration 1755-1765.
 The influence and impact on the Worcester factory by Meissen cannot be understated.
 The Meissen style flower painting came to the fore.
 Some patterns and colour grounds were directly copied from Meissen originals.
 Other decorative styles in this period include pencilled figures and miniature scenes of European figures in landscapes.
 Birds in landscapes and intricate flower displays were often associated with the artist James Rogers.
 Factory marks were infrequently used on polychrome wares during this period and identification is based upon an understanding of the paste and glaze and recognition of distinctive Worcester shapes

 The first period 1765-1776.
 Some of the most successful, finest and celebrated styles of decoration were produced during this period.
-Rich Japan patterns, Hop Trellis patterns (as many as twelve variants), colourful Chinese figurative patterns, exotic birds and insects, monochrome (both floral and figurative), colourful floral displays, landscapes, decoration with royal blue borders, turquoise cailloute and dry blue.
+Rich Japan patterns, Hop Trellis patterns (as many as twelve variants), colourful Chinese figurative patterns, exotic birds and insects, monochrome (both floral and figurative) including blue and white porcelains, colourful floral displays, landscapes, decoration with royal blue borders, turquoise cailloute and dry blue.
 The coloured grounds were mostly inspired by Meissen and Sevres, examples include blue scale, wet blue or gros bleu, powder blue, mazarine blue, bleu celeste, sea-green, purple scale, yellow, yellow scale, claret, apple green and pink scale

 The names of Richard Horwood, Taylor and Abbot, JH O’Neale and others have for the most part been forgotten.
 That of James Giles has not.
 Giles was responsible for the more ambitious and prestigious forms of polychrome decoration including the majority of the coloured grounds and his cisele gilding is of the finest quality.